-"Mortgage Interest Rate" means (a) with respect to each fixed-rate Mortgage Loan, the fixed annual rate of interest provided for in the related mortgage note, including any modification, and (b) with respect to each step-rate Mortgage Loan, the annual rate of interest on such step-rate Mortgage Loan in accordance with the provisions of the related mortgage note or modification, in each case net of any reduction due to the Relief Act or similar state laws and as such may be modified in accordance with a servicer modification.
+"Mortgage Interest Rate" means (a) with respect to each fixed-rate Mortgage Loan, the fixed annual rate of interest provided for in the related mortgage note, including any Modification, and (b) with respect to each adjustable-rate Mortgage Loan and step-rate Mortgage Loan, the applicable rate of interest on such adjustable-rate Mortgage Loan or step-rate Mortgage Loan in accordance with the provisions of the related mortgage note (or Modification), in each case net of any reduction due to the Relief Act or similar state laws and as such may be modified in accordance with a servicer modification.

-"Net Liquidation Proceeds" means with respect to any Liquidated Mortgage Loan, the related Liquidation Proceeds net of the sum (without duplication) of: (i) any unreimbursed Pre-Existing Servicing Advances or Servicing Advances related to such Mortgage Loan and (ii) any amounts that are reimbursable therefrom to the Servicer (including expenses of liquidation), which will be realized at the time of such liquidation.
+"Net Liquidation Proceeds" means with respect to any Liquidated Mortgage Loan, the related Liquidation Proceeds net of the sum (without duplication) of: (i) any unreimbursed Pre-Existing Servicing Advances or unreimbursed Servicing Advances related to such Mortgage Loan and (ii) any amounts that are reimbursable therefrom to the Servicer (including expenses of liquidation), which will be realized at the time of such liquidation.